FHSLTW/gno/docs/resources/gnoland-whitepaper.md

  * Fauci should be in jail for illegaly aiding in the development of the Covid19 virus and lying to the US Congress about it under oath.

+ * The Trump administration broke the law by redacting and selectively pubishing the Epstein Files (and even deleted files after publishing this Dec 2025).

+ * Jesus was crucified primarily for protesting the tax system and also calling out the hypocracy of the Sanhedrin priests who followed the elitist (anti-goyic) anti-Torah inversions manifest in Babylonian Talmud.

+ * The AI bubble will collapse when people demand reparations and justice for the explosion of fraud enabled by AI API providers.

+ * The dollar and most fiat currencies will hyperinflate and collapse by 2030.

+ * Silver will temporarily replace gold and the dollar as the primary store of value and become once again the primary means of exchange; local crypto currencies will follow.

+ * In the long future most electric vehicles will use silver solid-state batteries.

+ * The USA will begin bartering grain for silver with China.

+ * The price of a quart of wheat will exceed $600 by 2030 if not much sooner.

  * The Grand Solar Minimum will create a deficit in global food production for decades and we are at risk of a global Holodomor; this is why Bill Gates has